 I am advocating for making the best out of what you’ve got for your family’s well-being.

-“Divorce” is two people (or more if that’s your thing) who loved each other (probably still do) had kids, shared a home, did dishes, laughed, fought, did all the married things.
+“Divorce” is two people who loved each other (probably still do) had kids, shared a home, did dishes, laughed, fought, did all the married things.

 And then something changed.
 One person changed, or both people changed.
 Life changed.
 And you couldn’t go back to where you were before.